 - Supervisor Resource: What to do if an Employee is Sick or Has Been Exposed to COVID-19

-- Facilities Management Sunrise Support includes building signage, hand sanitizer, building traffic guidelines, housekeeping, and workplace modifications
+- Facilities Management Safe Campus Support includes building signage, hand sanitizer, building traffic guidelines, housekeeping, and workplace modifications

 - COVID-19 Related Leaves, including the University's Emergency Paid Leave.

 - Employees who have Boynton Health as their primary care provider may be tested for COVID-19 at Boynton Health when clinically recommended or at the health care provider of their choice.